 Proposed Changes to Paternity Leave Laws

-Paternity leave can offer many benefits for a new family.
-Research has shown that men who help in caring for children after birth go on to divide family responsibilities more evenly between parents later in life.
-When fathers take paternity leave, their children are more likely to have improved health.
+Fathers who take leave can offer many benefits for a new family.
+Research has shown that men who help in caring for children after birth go on to divide family responsibilities more evenly between parents later in life; their children are more likely to have improved health.
 Mothers whose partners take leave have higher earnings and less depression, while men who take leave benefit from longer life expectancies.

-Many advocates have called for expanding paternity leave laws because of these benefits.
+Many advocates have called for expanding the laws because of these benefits.
 In 2015, President Obama called for the Department of Labor to investigate how California’s paid leave system might be adopted by other states.
 Advocates for fathers argue that paternity leave laws should be expanded to ensure: